astrovm/magi/README.md

 # Magi
-A wizard worm that powers an orb
+A wizard worm that powers an orb.

 ![Magi](https://magi.lol/magi.jpg)